Use Case Catalogue - Research - Reconstructing ancient synaptic architecture

 How might this project benefit humanity?

-This project could benefit humanity by help us understanding of how the nervous system first emerged and evolved—knowledge that can ultimately inform modern neuroscience and medicine.
-By reconstructing ancient synaptic architectures, we may uncover fundamental design principles that shaped neural communication and remain conserved in humans today.
-These insights can improve our understanding of neurological disorders rooted in synaptic dysfunction which may lead to new avenues for diagnostics or therapeutic strategies.
-Additionally, the project develops a computational framework and deep learning-based pipeline that are broadly applicable beyond tracing functional modules in synapse.
-These tools can be used to study the evolutionary history of any gene module, perform comparative analyses across diverse organisms, and uncover how molecular systems diverge and specialize over time.
+This project benefits humanity by helping improve our understanding of how the nervous system first emerged and evolved-knowledge that ultimately inform modern neuroscience and medicine.
+By reconstructing ancient synaptic architectures, we uncover fundamental design principles that shaped neural communication and remain conserved in humans today.
+These insights will improve our understanding of neurological disorders rooted in synaptic dysfunction which can lead to new avenues for diagnostics or therapeutic strategies.

 Who would use this?